AIR6200/FCSL/README.md

 ### Configurations
 1. Different experimental settings can be configured by `json-config.py`.
-2. For example: `python json-config.py -c ./utils/conf.json -dt "cifar10" -nu 10 -ac 3 -nd 10 -db 0.5`, where the dataset is CIFAR10, total number of clients is 10, the number of anchor clients is 3, and the coefficients of the Dirichlet distribution is 0.5.
+2. For example: `python json-config.py -c ./utils/conf.json -dt "cifar10" -nu 10 -nd 10 -db 0.5`, where the dataset is CIFAR10, total number of clients is 10, and the coefficients of the Dirichlet distribution is 0.5.

 ### Run
 To run FCSL, simply call `python main.py -c ./utils/conf.json`.